KTCM

 KTCM (97.3 FM, "Glory 97.3") is a radio station licensed to serve Madison, Missouri, United States.
 The station, established in 2007, is owned by Connoisseur Media with the broadcast license held by Alpha Media Licensee LLC.

 Programming

 KTCM broadcasts a contemporary Christian music format to the greater Moberly, Missouri, area.
 KTCM also carries the Dave Ramsey Show during the weekday afternoon hours.
 On weekends KTCM broadcasts the hour-long "Lighthouse Radio" of Macon First Baptist Church and the "Maximize Your Health Radio Show with Dr Rose" on Sundays.

 History

 This station originally went on the air June 17, 2010.

 On May 7, 2024, Alpha Media laid off all on-air talent for all their Missouri stations without warning, including KTCM and its sister stations.

+In December 2013, GoodRadio.TV and its subsidiaries merged into Digity, LLC.
+Effective February 25, 2016, Digity and its 124 radio stations were acquired by Alpha Media for $264 million.

+On May 7, 2024, Alpha Media laid off all on-air talent for all their Missouri stations without warning, including KIRK and its sister stations.